 It is expected that students will spend approximately 10% of their time learning about the business management procedures used in the practice.
 The goal of this aspect of the clerkship is to expose students to the basics of veterinary practice management, including personnel management, inventory control, ordering procedures, client billing and finances.
 Students should be given time to discuss these issues with the responsible persons in the practice.
 The supervising veterinarian is expected to explain to the student the basis of client fees and how fees are reviewed.

-- Students are required to keep a daily case log of each individual animal health or management problem encountered during the clerkship.
+- Students are required to keep a daily case log in Curriculum Map of each individual animal’s health or management problem encountered during the clerkship.

 - Students are required to complete a written assignment to evaluate the clinical practice and the business management in the practice, including personnel management, staffing, inventory, billing procedures, etc.

 - Students are required to complete an Evaluation of Practice and Practitioners.

 - Students must indicate on the electronic/paper template which of the Student Learning Outcomes (SLOs) were completed and have them initialed by the practitioner before emailing them to the PBSAC Program Assistant by the first Monday after the rotation.
 The SLOs must also be entered individually into Curriculum Map for approval.